The navigation depth of the current session. Starts at 1. Writing to this property has no effect.

 or "forward"

-: When we navigated backwards or forwards in the stack."push"
+: When we navigated backwards or forwards in the stack."go"

-The current path of the URL split into components.
-For instance /
+The current path of the URL as a string.
+For instance "/"

 route